MohammedAwadEleash/ASP.NETWebAPISurveyBasketApp/README.md

 - **🗃️ Caching:**
 - **Hybrid Caching:** (.NET9):Optimized performance with caching for frequently accessed data, significantly improving response times

+**🚦CORS**
+-**CORS (Cross-Origin Resource Sharing)**: a security feature implemented by web browsers to prevent web pages from making requests to a different domain than the one that served the web page.

 - **✉️ Email Confirmation:**
  Managed user email confirmations, password changes, and resets seamlessly to enhance security.